 Prevention and Treatment

 Children are routinely vaccinated against pertussis.
-The pertussis vaccine is usually combined with vaccines for diphtheria and tetanus (see see Vaccinating Infants and Children).
+The pertussis vaccine is usually combined with vaccines for diphtheria and tetanus (see see Childhood Vaccination Schedule).
 The antibiotic erythromycin (or sometimes clarithromycin or azithromycin) is given as a preventive measure to children exposed to pertussis.

 Severely ill infants are usually hospitalized because their breathing difficulty may become so severe that they require mechanical ventilation through a tube placed in their windpipe.
 Others may need extra oxygen and fluids given by vein.
 Seriously ill infants are usually kept in isolation (to prevent other people from being exposed to infected droplets in the air) until antibiotics have been given for 5 days.
 Older children who have mild disease are treated with antibiotics at home.
 Cough medicines are of questionable value and are not usually used.